 - About Us

-Catskill Escarpment Loop from Schutt Road (North/South Lakes)
+Catskill Escarpment Loop (South) from Scutt Road (North/South Lake)

 This loop hike follows the Catskill Escarpment above Kaaterskill Clove, with many spectacular views.

 Trail Conference volunteers maintain trails in this park.